AllenSWDB/allenswdb.github.io/databook/glossary.md

   ion channels (using a {term}`Reporter line` ) in a specific subpopulation of cells (using a {term}`Driver line`) to enable termporally precise control of neural spiking.
 Spiking can be suppressed or enhanced using different types of reporters.
-See here for a review on optogenetics as a method:
+See {cite:t}`peron2010` for a review on optogenetics as a method.
-  {cite:p}`peron2010`.

 parvalbumin-positive interneuron